 2007 was a year of big changes for Jenny, when she found herself transplanted to Colorado from Montana on a new and different career path.
 Formerly a high school biology teacher, she now finds herself immersed in the horse business after founding Acadia Equine Rehabilitation just south of Denver.
 AER was an idea based on Jenny's personal experience bringing her mare, Acadia, back to work as a dressage horse after sustaining a severe stifle injury that required surgery and months of layup and rehabilitation.
 Becoming a certified equine and canine massage practitioner fit into the mission of her business, and until recently she said one of the only things missing in her life was teaching...so she now balances her time between her equine rehab clients, teaching equine and canine massage classes for the school, as well as a limited number of equine and canine massage clients.
 Jenny shares her life with Australian Shepherd Cori, a faithful co-worker and companion; warmblood mare Acadia (aka "Cadie"), inspiration for many things and dressage partner; and African Grey Parrot, Roscoe who tries to keep her in line.
 In her spare time she can be found hiking and birding with Cori, watering her over population of orchids, and continuing her education.

 Sarah Gonzales , Administrative Assistant

 Sarah is originally from Florida, and has lived many places before settling down in beautiful Colorado.
 Since she was a little girl her love and passion has been horses.
 Sarah has competed in the sport of show jumping nationally and internationally since she was 8 years old winning many top national awards.

-Real life has slowed her down some with a 20-month-old daughter and a husband of four years.
+Real life has slowed her down some with a daughter and a husband.
 Sarah and her family live on a farm with four horses, four donkeys, three dogs, and too many cats to count.
 You can say she loves animals!